jackcheung56/Wizard-and-Witches-Db/readme.md

 ***

 ### Description
 Welcome to the Wizard and Witches Database.
-This database will contain information about the characters in the famous Harry Potter series.
-Users will be able to see the characters, the houses that they are aligned to, and the spells that they know or casted before.
+This database will contain information about the characters in the famous Harry Potter series and the Fantastic Beast series.
+You will be able to see the characters, the houses that they are aligned to, the spells that they know, and the beasts in the series.

 ![ERD Diagram](https://i.imgur.com/oe0eJ55.png)